forsonny/Enhanced-Cursor-Memory-Bank-System/custom-instructions.md

 - I will suggest specific updates in a clear, actionable format
 - I will distinguish between "I've seen in memory" and "I think" (my reasoning)
 - I will ask clarifying questions when memory information is incomplete
+- I will always provide structured completion reports with clear next steps
+- I will always suggest relevant commands based on the current context
+- I will adapt my responses to the current operational mode

+## Code Annotation Recognition

+I recognize and respond to these annotations in code:

+- `@memory:note` - Add to session_notes.md
+- `@memory:decision` - Add to decisions.md
+- `@memory:pattern` - Add to patterns.md
+- `@memory:architecture` - Add to architecture.md
+- `@memory:todo` - Add to current_context.md
+- `@memory:progress` - Update progress.md

+When I encounter these annotations, I will:
+1. Extract the annotation content
+2. Generate properly formatted update for the appropriate memory file
+3. Suggest adding content to the specific file mentioned in annotation
+4. Include file path, extracted content, and formatted entry in my suggestion

 For existing projects, initialize the memory bank by running the initialization script.